Why Generic SEO Doesn’t Work for Competitive Industries

 SEO isn’t magic.
 It’s a combination of technical work, content strategy, and link building executed consistently over time.
 But the specifics of how you do each of those things varies dramatically by industry.

-If your current SEO efforts aren't working, the problem might not be SEO itself.
-It might be that you're using strategies designed for a different market entirely.
+If your current SEO efforts aren’t working, the problem might not be SEO itself.
+It might be that you’re using strategies designed for a different market entirely.
+It might also be that the query you want is not winnable at your size this year, in which case the honest move is to change the target rather than the agency.